-The only things you need to learn how to play piano online are an internet connection and something to practice on, and a great online course!
+The only things you need to learn how to play piano online are an internet connection, a piano or keyboard to practice on, and a great online course!

 What’s your Piano Playing Experience Level?

 - I’ve never played piano, or it was so long ago that I don’t recall anything.

 If you have never played piano before, or any instrument for that matter, you are a brand new beginner you’ll need a few basics to get started.
 You will need to know piano key names, finger numbers and some basic understanding of rhythm.
 You can learn these things here at PianoVideoLessons in the Pre-Beginner unit.
 This is a short unit, just 12 lessons.
 It will get you primed to start Unit 1!

 - I know my finger numbers and the names of the white keys on the piano.

 If you’ve got the basics down the next steps are to learn proper playing technique and how to read music.

 Some people find learning to read music can be overwhelming, there are so many notes on the lines and spaces!
 I think it’s important to be comfortable reading music, so here at PianoVideoLessons I take care to introduce the notes a few at a time at first, so that you are able to easily recognize the notes and know them by heart!

 Others, especially adults, find coordination to be a challenge, so again, I pace the course carefully and slowly so you are able to develop your dexterity as you go.

 If you’re ready to get starting playing piano while reading notes on the grand staff, then you’re ready for Beginner Piano Lessons Year 1 Unit 1